 • A sweet and refreshing addition to the grill.
 Cut pineapple slices into rings or wedges and grill until slightly caramelized.
 Add these to the top of vegan ice cream for a sweet dessert treat.

-• Many store-bought PLANT BASED SWAPS for pre-made plant-based burgers, brats, sausages, and hot dogs are available in your local market.
+• Meat alternatives: Many store-bought PLANT BASED SWAPS for pre-made plant-based burgers, brats, sausages, and hot dogs are available in your local market.
 Follow the package instructions for grilling and enjoy them on buns with your favorite toppings.
+Quick note: These options may not be all that healthy, but can hit the spot when you are craving something indulgent.

 Charcoal vs. Gas vs. Electric: Choosing the Right Grill for You